flags/Reactor-3/docs/roadmap.md

 ------------------
 I'll start using flags in the race .XML to help better tweak how ALife behave.
 Examples include:

-	CAN_COMMUNICATE: ALife can speak and understand what is trying to be conveyed HUNGER/THIRSTY: Has requirement for food/water
+	CAN_TALK: ALife can speak and understand what is trying to be conveyed HUNGER/THIRSTY: Has requirement for food/water
 	CAN_GROUP: Ability to develop squads/work in groups